ufo-language/c-implementation-v1/README.md

   * tuple (immutable array)
 * Namespaces for primitive functions
 * Plenty of undocumented features! (i.e., bugs)
+* Oh yeah, integers are unsigned.
+That's a mis-feature that I plan to fix.

 CS quiz: What's so useful about an immuatable array (or any immutable data type, for that matter)?
 No fair peeking at my source code before you answer it.
 Hint: I said "CS quiz" and not "software engineering quiz".